 The Staff Forum met in late-June 2019 to review the results of the 2019 Survey and to consider the key areas for institutional action.
 The Group also agreed that further feedback was required from staff to better understand the action areas identified and to develop practical solutions.

 Between July and September, the Forum engaged with staff within their respective Schools and Directorates to gather your input.
 Different approaches were taken across Queen's, including online feedback, team meetings, coffee mornings, anonymous suggestion boxes and more.
-A huge amount of feedback was gathered, and this was collated into key themes to be presented to the Staff Survey Steering Group (SSWG).
+A huge amount of feedback was gathered, and this was collated into key themes to be presented to the Staff Survey Steering Group (SSSG).

 Staff Survey Working Group: Feedback review

 - There was significant crossover in the proposed solutions across all three areas for action.

 - Inappropriate behaviour and poor performance are two separate issues and should be treated as such

 - Many of the solutions are being addressed through ongoing or planned activity.